ephraimm-zm/alu_regex-data-extraction-ephraimm-zm/README.md

 # ALU Regex Data Extraction - ephraimm-zm

 ## Project Overview
-This project demonstrates the use of **Regular Expressions (Regex)** in Python to extract structured data from unstructured text.
+This project aims to demonstrate the use of Regular Expressions in Python.
+Below is what we will be extracting using Regular Expression

 - Email addresses
 - URLs